 Hospitality, retail, healthcare – every industry has employee communication challenges

-Hotels, retailers, restaurants, bus companies, charities, manufacturers, hospitals – each company in each industry must address its own set of challenges.
+Hotels, retailers, restaurants, bus companies, charities, manufacturers, transport, hospitals – each company in each industry must address its own set of challenges.
 The most challenging of these is that most employees will either be deskless or away from a large screen for much of the day.
 This is not only tricky from a communications perspective, but also in terms of reaching them with an employee survey, improving the operational tools they use, or even keeping on top of shadow technology.

 An employee mobile app product could help solve some of the challenges across your business.
 As, when you look hard at the problems faced by different industries, there are many that have threads of commonality.
 An employee mobile app product can tackle these challenges head-on, here are just five examples to explain how.